 Won a highly publicized trademark, false endorsement and copyright fair use trial representing longtime client J. K. Rowling against RDR Publishing, bringing a halt to the proposed publication of an unauthorized Harry Potter “Lexicon.”
-Managing Intellectual Property named this trial "Copyright Trial of the Year" in 2009.
+Managing Intellectual Property named this trial “Copyright Trial of the Year” in 2009.

 Led a Kirkland team that, along with co-counsel Orrick achieved a major, high-profile victory on May 9, 2014, before the U.S. Court of Appeals for the Federal Circuit on behalf of Oracle America, Inc. in Oracle America, Inc. v.
-Google Inc. Oracle had appealed an earlier district court opinion finding elements of Oracle's Java application programming interfaces (APIs) uncopyrightable—APIs that Google admitted it copied in creating its Android operating system.
+Google Inc. Oracle had appealed an earlier district court opinion finding elements of Oracle’s Java application programming interfaces (APIs) uncopyrightable—APIs that Google admitted it copied in creating its Android operating system.
 The Federal Circuit reversed that decision, holding that both the source code of Oracle’s API packages and their structure were entitled to copyright protection as, among other things, they reflect numerous creative choices by the programmers.
 The decision, which has significant implications for the software industry and other companies that maintain their own software infrastructure, is receiving substantial attention from the media and is being discussed by the copyright bar as setting needed precedent on the issue of software copyrightability.
 Google has filed a motion for certiorari before the U.S. Supreme Court.